 The Oxford MBA has been a highlight of my life and career; I am sure that many of you feel the same way, in spite of these unprecedented changes.
 To summarise, if you’re looking to join the MBA or are completing your MBA, have a game plan, talk to everyone from Careers to colleagues, and enjoy every moment.

-Best of luck!Back to top of article
+Winnie Tuang, Oxford MBA class of 2018-19.Back to top of article